stephenbeckr/randomized-algorithm-class/README.md

-# Randomized Algorithm Class spring 2019
+# Randomized Algorithm Class, APPM/MATH 5650, Fall 2021
-Randomized algorithm class at CU Boulder, Spring 2019, [Professor Becker](http://amath.colorado.edu/faculty/becker/)
+Randomized algorithm class at CU Boulder, Fall 2021, [Professor Becker](http://amath.colorado.edu/faculty/becker/)

+NOTE: Fall 2021, this is MATH/STAT 5650.
+These course materials were created Spring 2019 when the same class was taught (also by Stephen Becker) under the special topics designation APPM 4720/5720; we are slowly updating the materials for Fall 2021 (there are no major changes -- the spirit of the class is the same as it was in 2019).

 Course information can be found at the public [course website](https://www.colorado.edu/amath/appm-47205720-open-topicsrandomized-algorithms-spring-2019)